jsyang/microarmy/devlog.md

       - Browserify to handle all modules (since ES6 is not yet implemented across all platforms)
       - The code will be written in ES5 with no preprocessors.
       - Game resources will be limited to:
+        - a favicon.ico file
         - a single HTML file
+        - a single JS file with all the game logic
         - a single zip file containing all assets: sprites, sounds, music, other resources

       - Game engine is composed of: